moengage/alice/docs/extend_alice.md

+### Adding more checks
-Awesome to see that you have an exciting check to implement or Your work requires a different check which is not part of this repo
+Glad to see that you have an exciting check to implement or Your work requires a different check which is not part of this repo

 **Steps**